This post may contain eBay affiliate links. Please read our disclosure policy.

 SHOP EBAY NOW

-Considering that we’re looking at the best players and their top RCs; it was never going to take that long for Mike Trout to make it onto the list.
+Considering that we’re looking at the best players and their top RCs, it would never take that long for Mike Trout to make it onto the list.

 He’s been named the AL MVP three times, (2014, 2016, and 2019) and it’s hard to find a more exciting set of rookie cards to collect.
 Any of his early cards are seen as great options from an investment perspective, and we’re focusing on his ‘09 Bowman Chrome auto first.
 It’s Trout’s key RC, even if it’s an insert rather than an ‘official’ rookie release.

 It’s his 1st Bowman Chrome card, with the outfielder pictured in his Angels uniform.
-The parallels listed below are some of the most popular Trout cards that money can buy and look to be a low-risk, albeit relatively expensive, investment.
+The parallels listed below are some of the most popular Trout cards that money can buy and look like a low-risk, albeit relatively expensive, investment.

 2009 Bowman Chrome Draft Picks and Prospects Parallels: Refractors (/500) X-Fractors (/225) Blue Refractors (/150) Gold Refractors (/50) Orange Refractors (/25) Red Refractors (/5) Printing Plates (1/1), SuperFractors (1/1)